 Lighting your autoflowering plants

 Similar to regular marijuana plants, you can decide on one of two lighting options:

 - One choice is to expose your plants to 24 hours of light per day

 - The other is to allow them some rest every day, and give them 18hours of light, and sixhours of darkness.
 It all depends on your personal preferences, as well as the strain that you are growing.

-While pruning (topping, specifically) can be done in a positive and helpful way with autoflower marijuana plants, certain modifications are needed when pruning regular marijuana plants.
-For instance, the pruning needs to take place very early in your plants’ lives, to avoid obstructing its vegetative growth later on.
+For instance, the pruning needs to take place very early in your plants’ lives, to avoid obstructing their vegetative growth later on.

 Know the perfect time to cut your autoflowers when you download my free mini harvesting guide.